VEZY/DynACof/README.md

 ## Acknowledgments

-The DynACof model was mainly developed thanks to the MACCAC project\[1\], which was funded by the french ANR (Agence Nationale de la Recherche).
-The authors were funded by CIRAD\[2\] and INRA\[3\].
-The authors are grateful for the support of the [Aquiares farm](https://aquiares.com/) and the CATIE\[4\] for the long-term coffee agroforestry trial, the SOERE F-ORE-T which is supported annually by Ecofor, Allenvi and the French national research infrastructure [ANAEE-F](http://www.anaee-france.fr/fr/); the CIRAD-IRD-SAFSE project (France) and the PCP platform of CATIE.
+The DynACof model was mainly developed thanks to the MACCAC project, which was funded by the french ANR (Agence Nationale de la Recherche).
+The authors were funded by [CIRAD](https://www.cirad.fr/) and [INRAE](https://www.inrae.fr/).
+The authors are grateful for the support of the [Aquiares farm](https://aquiares.com/) and the [CATIE](https://www.catie.ac.cr/) for the long-term coffee agroforestry trial, the SOERE F-ORE-T which is supported annually by Ecofor, Allenvi and the French national research infrastructure [ANAEE-F](http://www.anaee-france.fr/fr/); the CIRAD-IRD-SAFSE project (France) and the PCP platform of CATIE.
 CoffeeFlux observatory was supported and managed by CIRAD researchers.
 We are grateful to the staff